Real-Time Spray Advisory

 The Label is the Law — Always

 Every pesticide label specifies wind speed limits, temperature restrictions, and mandatory buffer distances.
-This tool provides agronomically sound general guidance — but the product label is the legal requirement and the final word.
-Modern dicamba-resistant soybean labels are particularly strict with wind speed, temperature, and buffer zone requirements.
+This tool provides general guidance — but the product label is the legal requirement and the final word.

 Label requirements supersede all general guidance

 A thermal inversion traps fine spray droplets in a shallow, stable air layer close to the ground.
-Because there is no vertical mixing, those droplets ride horizontal air movement — potentially drifting miles before settling on sensitive crops, waterways, or residences.
+Those droplets ride horizontal air movement — potentially drifting miles before settling on sensitive crops, waterways, or residences.

 TRAPPED COOL AIR + SPRAY DROPLETS